florentpoujol/stricter-laravel/readme.md

 }
 ```

-// then you need to register this class instead of the base one in the Container
-// You can do that in you main service provider
+Then you need to register this class instead of the base one in the Container.
+You can do that in your main service provider.

 ```php
 public function register(): void